bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 When I first launched the app I received an error for decoding json data, same as when I changed the firebase link.
 As of the time of this writing I have no data in my firebase so I'll be skipping over this for the time being

+## Bug :bug: #2 : - Can't create new thread

+> Hypotheses

+There's no button for creating a new thread on storyboard, so can only do so by pressing enter.
+Gotta check if there's a broken/missing outlet, and also check all "create" methods.